02 September 2006

 in spring, when th back door was no longer frozen shut, he’d step out onto

-pelican case and a coffee, stop for a
+th hard-crusted snow with his yellow pelican case and a coffee, stop for a

 moment, and survey th hillside across th river. then, walk across th backyard,